A list of famous courageous people who have sacrificed their own comfort and freedom to stand up for principles of human dignity and liberty.

 Muhammad Ali Refused to fight in Vietnam despite having the threat of public opprobrium and jail.

-Maximilian Kolbe (1894-1941 ) was a Polish Franciscan priest.
-During the Polish occupation, he was arrested twice by the Nazis but continued to offer shelter to Jews and Polish refugess.
+Maximilian Kolbe (1894-1941 ) A Polish Franciscan priest.
+During the Polish occupation, he was arrested twice by the Nazis but continued to offer shelter to Jews and Polish refugees.
 In 1941, he was sent to Auschwitz concentration camp, where he volunteered to take the place of a man condemned to death, showing great courage, faith and dignity.

-George Orwell - Went to fight in the Spanish civil war because of his sympathies for the Republican movement.
-Also, gave up his privileged up bringing to work as a ‘down and out’ worker in Paris and London.
+George Orwell (1903 – 1950) – Went to fight in the Spanish civil war because of his sympathies for the Republican movement.
+Also, gave up his privileged upbringing to work as a ‘down and out’ worker in Paris and London.

 Desmond Tutu – Outspoken critic of the apartheid regime in South Africa.
-Leading figure in the reconciliation movement in the post-apartheid ear.
+A leading figure in the reconciliation movement in the post-apartheid era.

 Dalai Lama – Spiritual and political leader of the Tibetan people.
 Led non-violent resistance to Chinese rule in Tibet.

-Amelia Earhart - First female to fly solo across the Atlantic in 1928.
+Amelia Earhart (1897 – 1937) – First female to fly solo across the Atlantic in 1928.
 Disappeared while attempting to be the first female to circumnavigate the world.

 Emmeline Pankhurst – Leading suffragette in the UK.
 Emmeline Pankhurst went to jail several times for her protests to gain women the vote.